overwolf/overwolf.github.io/docs/api/overwolf-benchmarking.md

 sidebar_label: overwolf.benchmarking
 ---

-A set of functions for querying system stats and benchmarks.
-These calls require administrative permissions.
-To achieve administrative permissions the user may be prompted with a UAC message which can interrupt him while in game.
-In order to not interrupt the user, it is recommended to ask him before requesting permissions.
+This is a set of functions for querying system stats and benchmarks.
+These calls require administrative permissions, which the user may be prompted to grant with a UAC message which may interrupt him while playing.
+In order to avoid interruptions, it is recommended to ask before requesting permissions.

 :::warning Warning
-The overwolf.benchmarking API is not regularly maintained and some of it’s methods/events might not work as they should.
+The overwolf.benchmarking API is not regularly maintained and some of it’s methods and events might not work as intended.
 :::

 ## Methods Reference